pacien/beamer-viewer/sample/demo.md

   \setbeameroption{show notes on second screen}
 ---

-# What is Pointless Viewer?
+# What is Beamer Viewer?

 * A Beamer presentation viewer